sidaryasan/Dsa-210/README.md

-# 📊 How Do Lecture Days Affect My Daily Physical Activity?

-## 🧠 Motivation
-Since I began attending classes at Sabancı University, I’ve noticed that my physical activity tends to fluctuate depending on whether I have lectures that day.
-This project explores **how lecture days influence my overall daily activity**, with a focus on **sleep patterns** as a measurable output of physical demand and routine disruption.
-The idea is to see if attending classes significantly impacts how much I rest and recover.

----

-## 📦 Data Source

-The data used in this project comes from two personal devices:
-- **Smartphone**: Collecting general health and lifestyle metrics
-- **Smartwatch**: Providing more precise and continuous sleep tracking data

-Data is exported from the Apple Health app in XML format and processed using custom-built tools.
-I extracted **sleep activity data** (`HKCategoryTypeIdentifierSleepAnalysis`) and aligned it with my **lecture schedule**, retrieved from the university's academic calendar.

----

-## 🧪 Data Analysis

-The following steps are applied to examine the relationship between lecture days and sleep activity:

-### 🔹 Data Collection & Cleaning
-- Filtered and parsed the XML export from Apple Health to extract daily sleep data
-- Converted class schedule (from university portal) into structured JSON
-- Mapped each date as either a **"lecture day"** or **"non-lecture day"**

-### 🔹 Exploratory Data Analysis (EDA)
-- Created **histograms**, **boxplots**, and **line plots** to observe trends in sleep duration
-- Compared general sleep patterns between days with and without lectures

-### 🔹 Hypothesis Testing
-- Applied **independent t-tests** to assess whether the differences in average sleep durations between lecture and non-lecture days are statistically significant

-### 🔹 Machine Learning (To Be Implemented)
-- Planned implementation of a classification model (e.g., logistic regression) to predict whether a day is a lecture day based on sleep data alone

----

-## 📈 Key Questions

-- Do I sleep less or more on days I attend university lectures?
-- Is there a measurable difference in the **quality or quantity** of sleep between these two types of days?
-- Can sleep data be used to **predict academic workload or physical demands**?
-- Does attending classes disrupt or improve my overall rest pattern?

----

-## 🚧 Limitations and Future Work

-### ⚠️ Limitations
-- Sleep data accuracy can vary between smartphone and smartwatch sensors
-- The observation window is limited to September 2024 – April 2025
-- No external factors (e.g., exam weeks, health conditions) are currently factored in

-### 🔮 Future Work
-- Include longer-term data across multiple semesters
-- Incorporate additional metrics like **calories burned**, **heart rate**, and **mood tracking**
-- Investigate correlations between academic stress and sleep quality

----

-## 🧰 Tech Stack

-- **Language**: Python (required)
-- **Libraries**: pandas, matplotlib, scipy
-- **IDE**: Jupyter Notebook / VS Code / PyCharm
-- **Data Format**: Apple Health XML → parsed to CSV / DataFrame

----

-## 📝 Submission Info

-- All code and analysis will be submitted via GitHub as per course requirements
-- A `requirements.txt` file and detailed documentation will be included
-- Regular commits will be made to document project progress

----

-> This project is conducted as part of the **DSA 210: Introduction to Data Science** course at Sabancı University – 2024-2025 Spring Term.
+Project Title: How Do Lecture Days Affect My Daily Physical Activity?
+Motivation
+Since I began attending classes at Sabancı University, I have observed that my daily activity levels vary depending on whether I have lectures.
+On days with classes, I commute to campus, walk between buildings, and generally move more.
+This project aims to explore how my academic schedule influences my physical activity by analyzing my personal health data.

+Data Source
+I will use my own fitness data, collected through the Health app on my smartphone and smartwatch.
+The dataset includes various metrics such as active energy burned (calories), sleep activity, heart rate, and more.
+For this project, I will primarily focus on active energy burned as an indicator of daily activity.
+The data will be exported in XML format and processed to extract relevant records.
+I will cross-reference these with my lecture schedule, which I extracted from the university academic portal.

+Data Analysis
+To investigate the relationship between lecture days and activity, I will follow these steps:

+Data Collection and Cleaning
+I will filter my activity data to cover the period between September 2024 and April 2025.
+Each date will be labeled as either a lecture day or non-lecture day based on my course schedule.

+Exploratory Data Analysis (EDA)
+I will use visual tools such as histograms, boxplots, and time series plots to explore how daily activity (in terms of calories burned) changes between lecture and non-lecture days.

+Hypothesis Testing
+To assess whether the differences are statistically significant, I will apply a t-test comparing calorie values on lecture days vs. non-lecture days.

+Machine Learning
+I will attempt to build a basic classifier (e.g., logistic regression or decision tree) to predict whether a day was a lecture day using only activity metrics like calorie burn.

+Findings
+This project will help answer the following:

+Do I burn significantly more calories on days I have lectures?

+Is there a clear distributional difference in daily activity between lecture and non-lecture days?

+How strongly does my class schedule influence my physical movement?

+Can activity data alone predict whether I had classes?

+Limitations and Future Work
+Limitations:
+The data comes from a 2 devices and may have measurement errors.
+The study doesn’t currently factor in external variables like weather or exam stress.

+Future Work:
+I plan to expand the dataset over a longer time frame, incorporate additional activity metrics (e.g., steps, heart rate, sleep), and possibly include qualitative logs like mood or energy level for richer context.